mandeep-mahra/Online_course_registration-Horizon-/README.md

 # Online_course_registration-Horizon-
-This can help you to register for courses online with very minimum use.
+This can help you to register for courses online with very minimum efforts.
+.